Cindarella eucalla, an Exceptionally Rare Arthropod from Chengjiang

 The taxon is similar to Xandarella spectaculum, and is such it is quite trilobite-like in appearance, but differs in the lack of a calcified exoskeleton and different eye morphology.
 The taxon is unknown outside the Chengjiang Biota.
 The central gut is clearly visible in this fine partial example which may well have more material still obscured by matrix..

-Fossils Purchase
+Fossils Sales

 click fossil images to enlarge